 This course introduces students to advanced studies in PreK-Primary teaching.
-Students engage in seminar discussions based on special topics in education, such as professionalism, collaboration, ethical conduct and decision making.
-Planning, as well as understanding and adhering to code of ethics for ethics.
+Students engage in seminar discussions based on special topics in education, such as professionalism, collaboration, ethical conduct, decision-making and planning, as well as understanding and adhering to code of ethics for educators.
 Students will be introduced to advanced lesson planning, developmentally appropriate practices for Pre-K-3rd grade students.